 Woodbury is a very small town located in the state of Tennessee.
 With a population of 2,831 people and three associated neighborhoods, Woodbury is the 187th largest community in Tennessee.

-Telecommuters are a relatively large percentage of the workforce: 9.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Woodbury does not have a public transit system used by locals to get to and from work.